Health Services

 Requirements

-• Certificate of Child Health Examination: Required for admission as a sophomore, must be dated May 15 or later the same year they are admitted; a sports physical is not accepted for admission nor required for sports since the Certificate of Child Health can be used
+• Certificate of Child Health Examination: Required for admission as a sophomore, must be dated within 365 days of move-in (on or after August 13, 2024).
+A sports physical is not accepted for admission, nor required for sports, since the Certificate of Child Health can be used for interscholastic sport.

-• Sports Physicals: Valid for 13 months; not required for sophomores as Certificate of Child Health may be substituted
+• Sports Physicals: Valid for 13 months; not required for sophomores as Certificate of Child Health may be substituted.
+Must be received prior to the start of the athletic season the student will be participating in.

 • Authorization for Administration of Prescription Medications Form: Required for all prescription medications taken by the student and is to be completed by the prescribing medical provider, the parent/guardian, and the student.
 Multiple forms may be submitted if the student has medication prescribed by different providers.
 A new form is required for all new medications, all dose changes, and at the beginning of every school year.
-It is the parent’s responsibility to notify the Health Office of any new medications, discontinuation of medications, and dose changes.
+The parents are responsible for notifying the Health Office of any new medications, discontinuation of medications, and dose changes.
 All prescription medications will be kept in the Health Office and administered by the Registered Nurse on staff, IMSA administrator, or delegated staff.
-Limited exceptions will be made for students to keep prescription medications in their room including: Oral Contraceptive pills, ear and eye drops, short-term antibiotics (less than 14 days), insulin, and all emergency medications.
+Limited exceptions will be made for students to keep prescription medications in their room, including: Oral Contraceptive pills, ear and eye drops, short-term antibiotics (less than 14 days), insulin, and all emergency medications.
 Any medications (prescription and non-prescription) kept in the student’s rooms must be approved and marked by the Health Office.
 Unauthorized medication found in a student’s room will be referred for disciplinary action.

 • Asthma Action Plan: Recommended for students with asthma (or those prescribed medications such as Albuterol).
 The health office has a nebulizer machine for administering aerosol medications during school hours.
 Students are expected to carry their rescue inhalers (Albuterol) with them at all times.
 We also have this emergency form that families can fill out regarding asthma.